Naereen/web-sphinx/apk.en.rst

 - **OpenFoodFacts** gives a lot of curious information about all kinds of food products;
 - **Season** to know the fruits and vegetables in season;
-- **Pumpkin** to pay his friends, I use it because it is used by the association at the ENS in Rennes which manages the AMAP.
+- **Pumpkin** to pay his friends, I use it because it was used by the association at the ENS in Rennes which manages the AMAP.

 *Soundboxes* to have fun